Epic Integration, Mega Results

 Message delivery is critical when impacting patients and serving tens of thousands of meals daily in acute care settings across the USA.
 Reliably reaching the right patient at the right time and patient safety are paramount.
 Real-time integration with HL7-based EMRs, and admissions, discharges, transfers and order changes is crucial.
 Learn how a leading food services provider found a true partner in PilotFish to ensure that implementation of its new cloud-based food and nutrition management system was pain-free to its client base and provided a lasting foundation for growth.

 The client had recently developed a new, cloud-based food and nutrition management system, ultimately responsible for ensuring that the correct meals and dietary supplements are delivered to patients’ bedsides.
-In order to successfully implement the application across their provider client base, diet orders need to be securely received from the healthcare providers’ clinical systems and processed into their application.
+To successfully implement the application across their provider client base, diet orders need to be securely received from the healthcare providers’ clinical systems and processed into their application.

 The client was in search of an integration solution that would address these challenges and could facilitate widespread deployment of their system and services across the United States.
 Importantly, another requirement was that it needed to be easily managed and maintained by their internal team.

 After an extensive review of the leading interface engines, the client elected to implement the PilotFish suite of integration products, including the eiPlatform, eiConsole, and eiDashboard.
 The PilotFish professional services team and the client architected a solution that allows the client to manage all of their individual client connections through the eiPlatform interface engine.